-Our synchronous sessions will be conducted via BlackBoard Collaborate.
-In addition, there is the expectation that you will meet both in small groups and with your instructor at pre-arranged times and engage on an almost daily basis with your peers using the BlackBoard Discussion Board.
-Your peer meeting may (according your internal group agreements) use other electronic tools such as the ubiquitous Zoom (you can get a CUNY license for free) or the already free Itisi.
-However, all official communication will be either via email or through BlackBoard.
+The provisional schedule at the end of this syllabus is tentative and subject to change (which will always be announced on our GTECH 201 BlackBoard homepage.
+All official communication will be either via email or through BlackBoard.
 You are required to check the BlackBoard course site on a daily basis.
 All changes to the syllabus will be announced on the course home page.
 All lecture, lab and reading materials are accessible through BlackBoard, and this is also the place where you upload your assignments to.
 Your exams and assignments will be graded based on what you have uploaded to BlackBoard and this is where you will find your grades and may access course statistics that help you to assess your standing at any given time.